macfound/Power-BI-Data-Connectors/FluxxGrantmaker/README.md

 **EXAMPLE 2**

-We want the same organizaitons from Australia, but we also want any grant_request records with a grant_agreement_date wihin the past two quarters.
+We want the same organizaitons from Australia, but we also want any grant_request records with a grant_agreement_date within the past two quarters.
 ```
 [organization="filter={""group_type"":""and"",""conditions"":[[""country_code"",""eq"",""AU""]]}",grant_request="filter={""group_type"":""and"",""conditions"":[[""grant_agreement_date"",""last-n-quarters"",""2""]]}"]
 ```